madedotcom/riemann_workshop/docs/07-thresholds.md

 There are two tests in the file that need to be completed.

-You can run your unit tests with with run_tests.sh script in the root of the project.
+You can run your unit tests with run_tests.sh script in the root of the project.

 When you first run the tests you should see the following output